CPAN-Security/security.metacpan.org/sbom/README.md

 ### Publisher
 Places the component on an ecosystem publishing platform, on behalf of the Author, Steward or Custodian.
 Typically this role is done by the same people, but in some cases a separate account may be used; e.g. a business or organization account.

-## RepositoryHost (?)
-Someone that offers a public repository to Authors, so they may cooperate and share ongoing work in public.

 ## Patcher
 Applies security and bugfixes to distributed native packages.